AbigailSchidler/leetcode-prep/june-2025/june-17/notes.md

 ### Extra Notes

-Another solution I found first had an if statement of `if `
+Another solution I found first had an if statement of `if not nums1 and nums2` then `return None`.
+I'm not sure if that is required, since my solution does not include this statement.

+Otherwise, this other solution uses the process of iterating through the `nums2` backwards, which makes it simpler having to only loop through the values in `nums2`.
+I noticed that they also had three variables declared, but instead of starting at 0, they started at the end of the range for each of the variables.